 Appointment / Promotions

 This is a letter from the department chair to the Medical School dean that accompanies candidate packets for appointments and promotions.
-This is usually 1 page and acts as a "cover letter" to the packet.
+This is usually 1-2 pages and acts as a "cover letter" to the packet.

 The transmittal letter introduces the candidate, requests the appointment, and states the proposed date of appointment.